IV2C/VTikZ/README.md

 ### Arguments

 > [!IMPORTANT]
-> Agents are separated into two categories, internal and external, external agents can only be configured using the `config-varbench.cfg` file. see the [External Agent](#external-agents) section.
+> Agents are separated into two categories, internal and external, external agents can only be configured using the `config-vtikz.cfg` file. see the [External Agent](#external-agents) section.

 #### Core Arguments